 - •...but don't forget about the other side of the relationship. - •No matter how powerful the computer and how well written is the software, if the user of the program can't figure out how it works then the system is useless. - •Software should be written to make it as easy as possible for the user to complete their task.
 (Don't make it any harder than it has to be). - •This is just common sense and should/is always taken into account when writing software?

-Human-Computer Interaction: Not Just Common Sense Information
+Human-Computer Interaction: Not Just Common Sense Information aduation to Computer Science: Areas of atudy and

 Iomas Tom

 Human-Computer Interaction: Not Just Common Sense Information (2)